thedignifiedco/frontegg-sample-prehooks/README.md

 ## License

 This project is licensed under the MIT License.

----

-This `README.md` provides an overview of the setup, usage, and configuration required to implement the prehook for your Frontegg application.